Earewien/godot-traits/README.md

 - annotations parameters must be declared between parenthesis, right after the `@trait` annotation.
 Parameters are separated by the `,` character, and parameter key and value are separated by the `=` character,
 - if a script declares traits in _nested_ classes without declaring a _top level_ class, those traits will only be available in this script since those classes can be considered as _private_.
 The auto-generated class helper will not generate helper methods for those traits as they are _private_.
 See ___Auto-generated trait helper class to manipulate traits___ paragraph for more details.

-#### 🔑 Auto-generated trait helper class to manipulate traits
+#### 🔑 Auto-generated trait helper classes to manipulate traits

 _Godot Traits_ includes a code generation tool that offers helper methods for declaring and utilizing traits.
-This tool actively monitors trait declarations and modifications, automatically generating a `GDScript` file named `gtraits.gd` in a configurable folder.
-This script is automatically declared as `GTraits` _autoload_ into _Project Settings_.
+This tool actively monitors trait declarations and modifications, automatically generating two `GDScript` files named `gtraits.gd` and `gtraits_registry.gd` in a configurable folder.
+The _registry_ script is automatically declared as `GTraitsRegistry` _autoload_ into _Project Settings_.

 Through this utility script, manipulating traits becomes easy and straightforward.
 It comprises four generic helper methods and four specific helper methods for each declared trait.
 For a trait named `Damageable`, the six methods are as follows:
 - `set_damageable(object:Object) -> Damageable`: Applies the specified trait to make an object _Damageable_,